 The 6 Best Pellet Stoves

-This wiki has been updated 36 times since it was first published in March of 2015.
+This wiki has been updated 40 times since it was first published in March of 2015.
 If you're looking to warm things up in the house without relying on gas or oil, this list of pellet stoves is an excellent place to start.
 By steadily feeding recycled wood from a storage container into a fire pot, they create a flame that requires little to no adjustment.
 And, unlike other fuel sources, pellets burn very cleanly and leave behind only a layer of fine fly ash as a byproduct.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes